-The term DevOps has been around since 2009 when it was first coined and is defined as the following…
+The term DevOps has been around since 2009 when it was first coined.
+It is defined as follows:

 You can see a basic representation of the software development life cycle below.
 In the wider software world, there are hundreds of tools that can help facilitate and automate processes at each different stage.

-Salesforce DevOps is no different from the broader definition of the word, but it is specifically centered around ensuring Admins & Developers can deploy changes, and work through the software development lifecycle in the most effective way possible, with minimal bugs and disruption to users.
+Salesforce DevOps is no different from the broader definition of the word, but it is specifically centered around ensuring admins and developers can deploy changes, and work through the software development lifecycle in the most effective way possible – with minimal bugs and disruption to users.

 Why Do You Need Salesforce DevOps Tools?

 Salesforce DevOps tools come in a variety of shapes and sizes, assisting your development lifecycle with deployment support, backing up data and metadata, test automation, and code scanning tools to reveal security issues or bugs.

 But at a high level, these tools will save you time due to more reliable deployments, fewer bugs shipped to production, and better collaboration between teams of admins and developers.

 If you run a relatively small Salesforce org, you might not notice some of the pain points that DevOps tools set out to solve.
 If you have an internal Salesforce development team of multiple people, or a large org using a lot of custom development, it’s a totally different story.
 You have probably experienced your changes being overwritten by others and a lot of hassle deploying changes from a developer sandbox, all the way to production, only to find that the features now don’t work.

 Classically, the only way for admins and developers to move changes declaratively between environments is using change sets.
 Whilst change sets are relatively simple to use, they have to be manually created, and have a few major drawbacks.

 - Change sets can take a while to create as components are added manually.
 Deployment errors are also common and can be time consuming to fix.